Elise Johnson McDougald: Career

-Her teaching career began in 1905 at P.S.
+McDougald's teaching career began in 1905 at P.S.
 11 in lower Manhattan.
 She resigned from P.S.
-11 in 1911 to focus on her family.
+11 in 1911 to take care of her children.
 In 1916 she went back to work as a vocational counselor at the Manhattan Trade School.
 She then worked as an industrial secretary at the local branch of the National Urban League, where she started a survey documenting the working conditions of New York City's African-American women.
 The survey was sponsored not only by the Urban League, but also the Women's Trade Union League and the YWCA.
+Along with Rose Schneiderman, McDougald also helped organize laundry workers with the Women's Trade Union League.
 Her New Day for the Colored Woman in Industry in NY City, co-authored with Jessie Clark, was published in 1919.
-Her work as Executive Secretary for the Trade Union Committee for Organizing Negro Workers brought her into contact with other political organizers such as W. E. B. Du Bois.
+Her work as Executive Secretary for the Trade Union Committee for Organizing Negro Workers brought her into contact with other political organizers such as W. E. B. Du Bois and Frank Crosswaith.
+McDougald also worked as the head of the Women's Department of the U.S. Labor Department's Employment Bureau, and as a counselor for the Henry Street Settlement.

+In 1925, McDougald was selected as the assistant principal for Public School 90.
+In 1934, she was promoted to acting principal of Public School 24, making her the first black female principal at a New York City public school.
 In March 1925, her essay "The Double Task: The Struggle for Negro Women for Sex and Race Emancipation" was published in the edition of Survey Graphic magazine entitled Harlem: The Mecca of the New Negro (and was reprinted in the 1992 anthology Daughters of Africa, edited by Margaret Busby).
+Other articles by McDougald also appeared in The Crisis and Opportunity.